 Every investment adviser (IA) relationship starts with a contract.
-Uniform Securities Act (USA) Section 102 and Investment Advisers Act of 1940 (IAA) Section 205 establish the requirements for advisory contracts.
+The Uniform Securities Act (USA) antifraud provision and the Investment Advisers Act of 1940 (IAA) contract requirements establish what must appear in an advisory contract.

 Required Contract Elements